talk2viren/umermansoor.github.io/_posts/2016-04-27-do-not-let-technical-debt-get-out-of-control.md

 ### 3. Don't Let it Get out of Control: Pay the Debt
 The longer you wait, the higher interest payments get.
 If you let technical debt accrue and not pay if off, future development will stall, code quality will suffer, tribal knowledge will be required to understand all the hacks and people working on the project will become demotivated.
 Have a plan for paying off the technical debt to avoid massive interest payments in the future.
 It should be a part of your normal development process.

-Dealing with technical debt is not easy: **upper management often don't always see the value** since it doesn't result in new features; **Things break and you might even have to throw some code out**.
+Taking on technical debt is risky business: it gives you the short-term benefits, but you'll have to pay the debt back with interest in the future.
+Interests will keep on accruing and the more you delay paying the debt off, the higher the interest payments are going to be.
+Dealing with technical debt is not always easy: **upper management often don't see the value** since it doesn't result in new features; **Things break and you might even have to throw some code out**.
 Embark on the journey and have faith that you are doing the right thing and that your system will be in a better shape than it was before.

 In the next post or so, we’ll look at Software Entropy and whether or not ‘the disorder in a software system’ is a bad thing.
 Please like and follow us on [Facebook](https://www.facebook.com/codeahoy) and [Twitter](http://twitter.com/codeahoy) to stay up-to-date.